aniqaqill/second-brain/topics/docker/dockerfiles.md

 ## Built a Dockerfile

-When I first started to learn about Docker, I literally had no idea what was happening until I tried to do something with it.
+When I first started to learn about Docker, I literally had no idea what was happening until I start.Eventho it was wrong or basic atleast we haev a little experiences to it, Eventually it get better.
 So, it's best to start with something.
-Well, creating my own Dockerfile will probably help me to get started.
-Of course, we need to [install Docker](https://docs.docker.com/engine/install/).

 Before getting started, I just came to know that before creating a Dockerfile, there's an option to create the image layers using `docker container commit` and view it with `docker image history`.
+This is just another way to ```Build an Image```

 Alright, let’s get started.
 The first few things we need to know are:
 - A Dockerfile is used to create a container image.